 7. Eat fruits and vegetables with each meal

 Most fruits and vegetables are low in calories.
 Therefore, you can eat on a full stomach without fat or weight.
-Fruits and vegetables are full of vitamins, minerals, antioxidants, and fiber that help digestion, but be careful to check the amount of sugar in some fruits.
+Fruits and vegetables contain vitamins, minerals, antioxidants, and fiber that help digestion but check the amount of sugar in some fruits.

 8. Drinking water helps you to build muscle mass